Stresa guided tours with a private local guide

 SUGGESTED HALF-DAY GUIDED TOUR

-This half-day itinerary can be combined with a half-day guided tour of Isola Bella, one of the famous Borromeo islands, including a tour of Borromeo palace and gardens
+This half-day itinerary can be combined with a half-day guided tour of Isola Bella, one of the famous Borromeo islands, including a guided tour of Borromeo palace and gardens